Massachusetts Firearms Deadlines in October 2026: Serialization, Registration, and How to Avoid a Criminal Charge

 Chapter 135 defines frames, receivers, and unfinished frames or receivers as firearms, so 80 percent lowers and printed frames fall under both deadlines.

-Grandfathering (assault-style firearms lawfully possessed before August 1, 2024; large capacity feeding devices manufactured before September 13, 1994) protects possession but does not exempt serialization, registration, or the prohibited-areas rules.
+Grandfathering protects possession of assault-style firearms lawfully possessed as of August 1, 2024 and of large capacity feeding devices manufactured before September 13, 1994, but it does not exempt serialization, registration, or the prohibited-areas rules.
+Under § 131M, the assault-style protection itself assumes the firearm is registered and serialized.

-The surrounding penalty framework is severe: unlicensed carrying under M.G.L. c.
+The surrounding penalty framework is severe.
+A third registration offense under § 121B carries a state prison sentence.
+Unlicensed carrying under M.G.L. c.
 269, § 10(a) carries an eighteen-month mandatory minimum, and licensure is an element the Commonwealth must prove.
 Commonwealth v.
 Guardado, 491 Mass.
 666 (2023).
 Carrying on school or college grounds is separately criminal under § 10(j) even for license holders.

 The November 3, 2026 referendum does not suspend the law, and a repeal would not retroactively legalize violations that occurred while the law was in force.